Counselling, Psychotherapy and Clinical Psychology20

 As your counselling sessions progress, you and your partner may find a way of overcoming your problems, or you may decide it is time to both go your own way.
 Either way, counselling will offer you the space to grow and decide what you would like the future to hold for both of you.

-Most of Asana's therapists are experienced in dealing with relationship issues, but some, including those listed below, have additional specialisms in this field, that may be appropriate for you.
+Most of Asana's therapists are experienced in dealing with relationship issues, but some, including those listed below, have additional specialisms in this field (such as cross-cultural couples), that may be appropriate for you.

 Counselling, Psychotherapy and Clinical Psychology126